xNaCly/blog/content/posts/2025/json-parser-in-c-with-methods.md

 {{<callout type="Tip - Compiling C projects the easy way">}}

-> Dont take this as a guide for using make, in my projects I just use it as a
+> Don't take this as a guide for using make, in my projects I just use it as a
 > command runner.

 #### Compiler flags